Annual Conference and Exhibition 2023

 Keynote speech from Secretary of State for Health and Social Care

-The Secretary of State for Health and Social Care is invited to join us and share his vision for the NHS as we enter an election year, following a turbulent time of industrial action and immense pressures on the service.
+The Secretary of State for Health and Social Care is invited to join us and share her vision for the NHS as we enter an election year, following a turbulent time of industrial action and immense pressures on the service.

 09.40